tenthirtyone/Anaximander/README.md

 Shows a map of Anaximander 'trip' data
 Able to draw an arbitrary shape or geofence on the map, and be able to filter data that is fully contained (begins and ends) within the shape
   - X Be able to answer where the top pickups are for a given shape
-  - X Be hosted on Heroku, EC2, or somewhere we can access it by visiting a URL.
   - X Create a heatmap showing trip density for any shape
   - X Filters for time of day, or day/night
+  - X Geofencing
+  - X Search by date/time, shape, dropoffs / pickups

 Testing.
 There is no unit testing.
 No end to end testing.

-## Next Steps
-##### Optimization
-- Use a library like socket.io to transfer data
-- Test/RD limits of Google Maps data points
-- Separate Mongo infrastructure, i.e. data sharding
-- Queries for pickups only.
-Probably the easiest way to send 2x as many pickups without changing anything else

-#### Refinement
-- Improve REST API hypermedia & Result set Metadata
-- Additional logging/debugging/unit testing

-#### Maintainability
-- Need a module and component architecture before going forward.
-This includes separating the map logic to its own module and analysis/control/filter/query submodules.
-Every step forward that is not this adds to tech debt.

-#### New Features
-- Saving shapes -- Mongo can store drawn shapes.
-Users can create customize, store and share shapes such as outlines of city neighborhoods, highways, districts, restaurante locations, etc.
-- Animation-Over-Time -- Process data into keyframes/slices by time.
-View a day's data as a changing/gif-like animation.
-- Directional Traffic -- Identify traffic patterns - more traffic to city center in mornings than evenings?
-Sporting events?
-Traffic accidents/street closings?
-- New UI
-- Authentication

-### Tech

-* AngularJS
-* Bootstrap 3
-* Gulp
-* Bower
-* Npm
-* jQuery-lite
-* Node
-* Express
-* Mongo
-* Mongoose
-* Google Maps

-Also a bit of scss.
-Kind of.

 ### Usage
 The app will automatically load trips around New York for the default values in the Query fields.
 ##### Statistics
 Shows the total returned results.
-Max 100 for now.
+Max 20000 for now.
 Can be changed in the backend service.
 ##### Query
 Accepts a start/end time for trips to query the database.
 The trashcan button clears the map.
 ##### Filters